mlouellette/Rocket_Elevators_Django_API/README.md

 # Rocket_Elevators_Django_API

 This application contains api requests using Python's DJANGO framework and REST.
-Using the facial recognition library you can register an employee to your database or look to see if an employee exists in the database using a picture, if that employee exists it will return the employee's credentials.
+Its Using the facial recognition library so you can register an employee to your database or look to see if an employee exists in the database using a picture, if that employee exists it will return the employee's credentials.